64bit/async-openai/examples/realtime/README.md

 ## Overview

-The example takes input from stdin and sends "conversation.item.create" client event with content of type "input_text"
+The example takes input from stdin, for every input two client events are sent:
+1.  "conversation.item.create" with content of type "input_text"
+2.  "response.create"

 All the output happens on stderr, so conversation can be continued on stdin.
 To stop type "quit" and press enter.

-Code is baed on https://github.com/snapview/tokio-tungstenite/blob/master/examples/client.rs
+Code is based on https://github.com/snapview/tokio-tungstenite/blob/master/examples/client.rs

 ## Sample Output